MonaElahi/UFOs/README.md

-# Overview of Project:
+# Overview of Project

-Dana’s webpage and dynamic table are working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
-In addition to the date, you’ll add table filters for the city, state, country, and shape.
+In this project a table has been created with to organize UFO sightings data that is stored as a JavaScript array.
+This table will have the ability to filter data based on certain criteria and will be created using JavaScript as the primary coding language.

 # Explain the purpose of this analysis.